8 MIN READ

-Starting a blog and building its following to become popular is no easy feat.
-In fact, it can take months or even years to make money as a blogger!
+Starting a blog and building a following to become popular is no easy feat.
+In fact, it can take months or even years to start making money as a blogger!

-One way you can make money faster is by buying a site that’s up for sale on a site like Flippa.
-Although purchasing a blog can cost a few thousand dollars upfront, if you buy a quality site, you can earn back your investment quickly.
-On one of the already-established websites I bought, I earned back my investment in three months.
-On the other, I am about $300 away from making back my investment.
+Purchasing an online business can cost a few thousand dollars upfront, but if you buy a quality site, you can earn your investment back quickly.
+On one of the already-established websites I bought, I earned my money back in three months.

-If you have the experience and you know what you’re doing or are willing to learn, buying websites could be a great investment opportunity.
-If you’re not experienced, it’s important to get a trusted source to walk you through the process and a blog manager to help teach you the ropes.
+If you have the experience or are willing to learn, buying websites could be a great investment opportunity.
+If you’re not experienced, I recommend finding a trusted source to walk you through the process and a blog manager to help teach you the ropes.

 5. Start a Freelance Business

-If you have a skill like writing, graphic design, computer programming or personal training, you’ve got a great opportunity to start freelancing for clients.
-(If you have a full-time job in a similar area to your new freelance business, check your contract to make sure you’re not violating any non-compete agreements or any other rules.)
+If you have a full-time job in the same field as your new freelance business, check your contract to make sure you’re not violating any non-compete agreements or any other rules.

-You’ll need a website that showcases your work, a professional pitch letter that you will edit depending on the job, and a lot of professionalism and motivation to keep going when business fluctuates.
-Here’s more information on starting a freelance business.
+You’ll probably want a website that showcases your work, a professional pitch letter you’ll edit depending on the job, and a lot of professionalism and motivation to keep going when business fluctuates.

 6. Become a Business Coach

-If you’ve been in a particular field for a few years, you could provide valuable insight and guidance to less experienced people or those who wants to break into your field.
+If you’ve been in a particular field for a few years, you could provide valuable insight and guidance to less experienced people or those who want to break into your field.

 7. Walk People’s Dogs

-With young twins in the house and tons of snow outside, it can be hard to get motivated to take my dog on the nice, long walk that she absolutely needs -- so I pay a dog walker to take her out every week.
+With young twins in the house and tons of snow outside, I have a hard time finding motivation to take my dog on the nice, long walk she absolutely needs — so I pay a dog walker to take her out every week.

 8. Become a Night Nanny

-OK, so this one does depend on your age; you will need to have a driver’s license to make money driving passengers through Uber and Lyft.
+OK, so this one does depend on your age, technically.
+You’ll need to have a driver’s license and be at least 21 years old to drive with Lyft or Uber.

-Both companies use a very detailed application process, so your car has to be a certain age and your licence has to be up to date.
+Both companies use a very detailed application process, so your car has to be a certain age and your license has to be up to date.
 If you qualify, you could fit shifts around other commitments and make excellent money, especially on busy weekend nights.
-One Uber driver turns his car into a salesroom for his jewelry business and makes $250,000 a year!

 10. Sell Home-Cooked Meals and Treats

-If you’re a college student or live near a college campus, you could make great money selling home-cooked meals and baked goods to college students, who might enjoy a piping-hot plate of lasagna or a freshly made cupcake.
+If you’re a college student or live near a college campus, you could make money selling home-cooked meals and baked goods to college students who might enjoy a piping-hot plate of lasagna or a freshly baked cupcake.

 Not convinced?
-University of Chicago student Aneesa Sonawalla makes gourmet cupcakes in her dorm room and delivers them to fellow students for $20 per dozen.
-Students can order their treats through her blog and view examples of some of the “stress baking” options.
+In 2013 University of Chicago student Aneesa Sonawalla started making gourmet cupcakes in her dorm room and delivering them to fellow students for $20 per dozen.

 11. Become a Minimalist

-First, once you identify the unnecessary items in your home, you can sell them.
-Whether you post them in a Facebook garage sale group or simply list them on Craigslist, you’ll earn a little extra money from something you don’t need anymore.
-If you don’t want to sell it, you can always donate it to a local charity or thrift store for a tax receipt.
+- Once you identify the unnecessary items in your home, you can sell them.
+Whether you post them in a Facebook garage sale group or list them on Craigslist, you can earn money from something you don’t need anymore.
+If you don’t want to sell it, you can always donate it to a local charity for a tax deduction.

-Second, when you stop spending your money on meaningless items, you’ll experience an automatic income increase.
-Think of all the money you would have spent on a new jacket or another shiny kitchen gadget, and then think of what else you could do with it.
+- When you stop spending money on meaningless items, you’ll experience an automatic boost to your bottom line.
+Consider all the money you would have spent on a new jacket or another unnecessary kitchen gadget, and think of what else you could do with it.

 How Will You Make More Money?

-Catherine Alford is an award winning personal finance writer and full time blogger.
-She writes about how to balance life and a budget all across the web including her own site, Budget Blonde.
+Catherine Alford is an award-winning personal finance writer and fully self-employed work-at-home mom.
+She writes about how to balance life and a budget all across the web including her own site, catherinealford.com.